California SB9 local guide

 - Review sewer, water, utility, drainage, grading, fire, and public works issues.

-- Compare SB9 against ADU, addition, or no-project strategy.
+- Compare SB9 against ADU, addition, or pausing the project.

 - Move into survey, engineering, parcel-map, and application work only after feasibility looks strong.